In a recent speech, ATO Assistant Commissioner Dana Fleming outlined the 12 most common mistakes made by SMSF trustees.

 11. Electronic Service Address

 SMSFs need a valid Electronic Service Address to receive employer super contributions.
 The ATO is aware of 250,000 SMSFs receiving employer contributions, but over 145,000 (58%) of those SMSFs have not reported a valid ESA to the ATO.
 The ATO encourages SMSF trustees to update ATO records for their SMSFs.
-For more information on ESAs, see SuperGuide article SMSF contributions: Your employer and fund must use SuperStream.
+For more information on ESAs, see SuperGuide article Guide to SMSF administration, reporting and record-keeping.

 12. Annual audits.